Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Unlike many other career options, private security companies often hire job seekers with little to no experience in the field and then train them on the job.
 Instead of saddling yourself with tons of student loan debt, jump straight into the job pool with an entry-level security position.

-How much does a security guard make?
-The average starting wage is about $12 per hour.
+An Armored Security job typically pays between $35,000 and $143,000 annually with a median salary of $71,500.
 While this may seem a bit low on the pay scale, many security companies offer decent benefits packages that can include medical, dental, paid vacations, profit sharing, and 401k retirement plans.
 Some may even help you pay for that college career you continue to pursue.

 Potential for advancement